resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 glm::vec3 tangent = (deltaPos1 * deltaUV2.y   - deltaPos2 * deltaUV1.y)*r;
 glm::vec3 bitangent = (deltaPos2 * deltaUV1.x   - deltaPos1 * deltaUV2.x)*r;
 {% endhighlight %}

+### Render To Texture
+Rendering to a texture contains three tasks: **Creating the texture** in which we are going to render, **render** something and **use the generated texture**.

+The destination which is rendered to is called a **Framebuffer**.
+It is a container for textures and an optional depth buffer and is created just like any other object in OpenGL.

+{% highlight glsl linenos %}
+// the framebuffer, which regroups 0, 1 or more textures ;
+//  and 0 or 1 depth buffer
+GLuint FramebufferName = 0;
+glGenFramebuffers(1, &FramebufferName);
+glBindFramebuffer(GL_FRAMEBUFFER, FramebufferName);
+{% endhighlight %}

+A empty texture has to be created which will contain the **RBG output of the shader**.

+{% highlight glsl linenos %}
+// the texture in which it will be rendered
+GLuint renderedTexture;
+glGenTextures(1, &renderedTexture);

+// bind the texture
+glBindTexture(GL_TEXTURE_2D, renderedTexture);

+// give an empty image to OpenGL ; indicated by the last "0" glTexImage2D(
+  GL_TEXTURE_2D,     // target texture
+  0,                 // level of detail
+  GL_RGB,            // internal format
+  1024, 768,         // texture image
+  0,                 // border
+  GL_RGB,            // data format
+  GL_UNSIGNED_BYTE,  // data type
+  0                  // ptr to image data
+);

+// filtering
+glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MAG_FILTER, GL_NEAREST);
+glTexParameteri(GL_TEXTURE_2D, GL_TEXTURE_MIN_FILTER, GL_NEAREST);
+{% endhighlight %}

+After creating the texture, the framebuffer can be configured:

+{% highlight glsl linenos %}
+// set the texture as color attachement #0 glFramebufferTexture(
+  GL_FRAMEBUFFER,        // target buffer
+  GL_COLOR_ATTACHMENT0,  // attachment point
+  renderedTexture,       // texture object
+  0                      // mipmap level of the texture );

+// set the list of draw buffers into which outputs from
+//  fragment shader will be written
+GLenum DrawBuffers[1] = {GL_COLOR_ATTACHMENT0};
+glDrawBuffers(
+  1,             // number of buffers
+  Drawbuffers    // specifies the buffers to be written into );
+{% endhighlight %}

+To render to the texture is straightforward.
+Simply bind the framebuffer and draw the scene as usual.

+{% highlight glsl linenos %}
+glBindFramebuffer(GL_FRAMEBUFFER, FramebufferName);
+glViewport(
+  0, 0,        // x, y of lower left corner
+  1024, 768    // width and height of the viewport
+)
+{% endhighlight %}

+#### Fragment Shader
+The output from the fragment shader has to be into a **Render Target**, which happens to be the texture.

+{% highlight glsl linenos %}
+layout(location = 0) out vec3 color;
+{% endhighlight %}